Simple to use

 ExpressVPN ticks all the right boxes for a VPN.
 The simple, easy-to-use apps are available across almost every platform.
 The overall performance is very impressive.
 The speed is excellent.
 Security isn’t a concern.
 Reliability could use some improvement, but recent app updates have brought positive changes.

 You can comfortably use ExpressVPN to watch videos on all media streaming services, which isn’t possible on quite a few other VPNs.
 While Express VPN is one of the more expensive options out there, it’s definitely worth every penny.

-you are looking for the best choice around, we highly recommend hitting the buy button below and taking advantage of ExpressVPN’s current deal where you can get 15 months of service for under $100!
+If you are looking for one of the best choices around, we highly recommend hitting the buy button below and taking advantage of ExpressVPN’s current deal where you can get 15 months of service for under $100!
 Looking for other options?
 Check out our reviews for: